root-project/root/docbook/users-guide/WritingGUI.md

 the components.
 The **`TGLayoutHints`** objects set hints by specifying the white space in pixels around every widget.

-Let’s see an example with five buttons.
+Let's see an example with five buttons.
 First you put them in a container, assign them desired properties, and then you lay them out according to the layout manager.
 This process can be repeated: you go back and add, remove or change some of the widgets and lay them out